 - Employees/volunteers must not knowingly initiate first contact privately with children online via email, instant messaging apps or social media.

-Regarding the prevention of potential misconduct by other parties:
+Regarding the prevention of potential misconduct by other parties, NISEP employees/volunteers will:

 - Look out for and minimise cyberbullying behaviour, take action, and where possible, record (without identifiable images of individuals) and report incidents to designated personnel.